zaksabeast/Multiboot-Jirachi-Patches/README.md

-# Multiboot Jirachi Emulator Patches
+# Multiboot Emulator Patches

-These patches allow redeeming a multiboot Jirachi (Wishmaker, Meteor, and Wishing Star) on an emulator without Dolphin.
-This should mean it's possible for mobile and console emulators to redeem Jirachis too.

-The patches remove:

-- The Gamecube handshake
-- The chipset check
-- The game code check
+These patches let you play specific multiboot roms on GBA emulators without needing a Gamecube, Wii, or Dolphin.
+They also fix compatibility issues with emulators and allow multibooting from devices like Arduino or Raspberry Pico.

+Patches are available for:

+- Wishmaker Jirachi
+- Meteor Jirachi
+- Wishing Star Jirachi
+- Berry Patch Zigzagoon

 ## Usage